iric-soft/epcy_paper/README.rst

 =====================================================================
-EPCY paper: framework which regroup all analyses done to publish EPCY
+EPCY paper: framework use to compare EPCY
 =====================================================================

 -------------
 Introduction:
 -------------

-This framework was developed to analyse `_EPCY <https://github.com/iric-soft/epcy>` ouput with other main DEG tools.
+This framework was developed to analyse `EPCY <https://github.com/iric-soft/epcy>`_ ouput with other main DEG tools.

 -------------
 Requirements:
 -------------

-* python3
+* python3 and dependency (coming soon)
-* R and dependency (see `_lib_install.r <https://github.com/iric-soft/epcy_paper/blob/master/src/script/other/lib_install.r>)`
+* R and dependency (see `lib_install.r <https://github.com/iric-soft/epcy_paper/blob/master/src/script/other/lib_install.r>`_)
 * A cluster with a scheduler is highly recommended to run full analysis.
 Using a workstation/laptop run the small version.

   - scheduler implemented: torque, slurm(soon)